miso-lims/miso-lims/docs/admin/mysql-8-upgrade.md

 ## Bare Metal

+**Note**: The steps that use the MySQL root user may alternately be done using a different user with similar privileges (`GRANT ALL PRIVILEGES ON *.* TO 'username'@'host';` works.
+Only a subset of these is required, but we have not investigated specifics)

 1. Stop Tomcat to prevent MISO access during maintenance
 1. Make a backup in your usual way, to use for roll-back if necessary
 1. Make a backup of tables only, to use for the migration (views/triggers/functions/procedures will